Dragon Fantasy: Plot

 Dragon Fantasy Book I features three canonical chapters, plus one intermission chapter based on Minecraft.

 Chapter One, "Dragon Fantasy", centers around the character Ogden, who is based on the series creator's father Thomas Rippon, who is a washed-up former hero getting back into the business of world-saving.
 It also sets up many of the characters and themes for the rest of the game.

 Chapter Two, "The Heir Unapparent", tells the parallel story of Prince Anders, brother of Prince Marlon, who was kidnapped at the beginning of Chapter One.
 During his travels, Anders discovers an important artifact that becomes particularly central to the story in the sequel, Dragon Fantasy Book II.

 Chapter Three, "Operation Desert Plunder", introduces new characters Jerald and Ramona, a thief and his niece escaping the desert empire of Sandheim.
 They rob a ship that Anders and Ogden are traveling in, and find the artifact found in Chapter Two, to their great peril.

-Finally, Intermission M features a non-canon side-story about the heroes traveling to a Minecraft server and retrieving Notch's magic Swedish hat from an Enderdragon in order to return to the real world.
+Finally, Intermission M features a non-canon side-story about the heroes traveling to a Minecraft server and retrieving Notch's magic Swedish hat from an Ender Dragon in order to return to the real world.
 It was created in honor of the game's first appearance at a convention during Minecon in 2011.